RickAlves07/College-Exercises/README.md

 Content:
 > Algorithms of Math - Discrete Math.c = Exercise for the creation of a mathematical algorithm with the functions of arrangement, permutation and combinatorial analysis.

-> Cypher of Caesar - Structured Programming.c = Development of an encryption algorithm based on the Cipher of Caesar, used by Julius Caesar to send and receive messages safely in Rome.
+> Ceaser Cypher - Structured Programming.c = Development of an encryption algorithm based on the Cipher of Caesar, used by Julius Caesar to send and receive messages safely in Rome.
 Using a number sequence as a password, the algorithm encodes a phrase by traversing the ASCI table in the number of times, in each letter, determined by the password.

-> Cypher of Caesar - Structured Programming V 2.0.c = Correction of some errors in the encoding.
+> Ceaser Cypher - Structured Programming V 2.0.c = Correction of some errors in the encoding.
 Now the password can also contain letters for encryption.

 > Geometric Shapes - Programming Introduction.c = Code print out diamonds, triangles and squares, with stars (*), receiving an integer as input which determines the size of the geometric figure.